Garden State Parkway: Route description

 The parkway serves as a major route connecting North Jersey with all of the state's shore points, and as such, is subject to frequent congestion.
 The number of lanes on the parkway ranges from four in Cape May, Atlantic, and Bergen counties, to 15 on the Driscoll Bridge.
-Much of the highway runs closely parallel to, or concurrently with U.S. Route 9.
+Much of the highway runs closely parallel to, or concurrently with US 9.
 The speed limit on the parkway is 65 mi/h for most of its length.
 However, it is posted at 55 mi/h on a 5 mi section near Toms River and on a 40 mi section between Sayreville and Paramus.
 The NJTA may temporarily reduce the speed limit when special hazards exist.
 Commercial trucks with a registered weight of over 10,000 lbs are not allowed to use the parkway north of exit 105, just past the Asbury Park Toll Plaza.
 The entire length of the Garden State Parkway carries the unsigned designation of Route 444, and is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.